Dehghanni/Teofl/Writing.md

 Others, on the other hand, take a radically different point of view and allege that …

-Opinions are divided as to whether the role … plays is of more significance or that of …
+Opinions(opinion=school of thought) are divided as to whether the role … plays is of more significance or that of …

 The question which has been raised since the advent of … is ~~that~~ what constitutes …